scalable-analyses/pbtc/lab/base/README.rst

 .. admonition:: Tasks

-  1. Implement the functions ``copy_asm_0`` using only base instructions.
+  1. Implement the function ``copy_asm_0`` using only base instructions.
 The function should have the same functionality as its C counterpart.
-  2. Implement the functions ``copy_asm_1`` using only base instructions.
+  2. Implement the function ``copy_asm_1`` using only base instructions.
 The function should have the same functionality as its C counterpart.

 Instruction Throughput and Latency
 ----------------------------------